Protesters hurl eggs as South Korea releases child rapist

 Ansan’s city government said in a statement that a team of 12 security guards — formerly special forces’ soldiers or martial arts specialists — have been put on shifts patrolling the area around Cho’s house 24 hours a day.
 Officials are also adding 20 more security cameras as well as new streetlights.

-Mo Youngshin, a police officer in Ansan, said another 30 officers have been separately mobilized to patrol the neighborhood.
+Mo Youngshin, a police officer in Ansan, said some 30 officers are being separately mobilized each day to patrol the neighborhood.
 He said police and the Justice Ministry had recently staged a joint training on swiftly mobilizing their staff to respond if Cho commits a crime.

 The victim’s family told local media last month they plan to move away from Ansan because of Cho’s return.